Why do soil types matter to winos?

 If you want to plant a vineyard, you have to be careful to choose grape varieties that will work with the soil.
 You also need to balance that with the climate of the area.

-For example, one of the reasons why Albariño grows so well in Rías Baixes in the northwest of Spain is due to the granite topsoil and subsoil.
+The white grape Albariño thrives in Rías Baixas in the northwest of Spain because of the granite topsoil and subsoil.

 There are 3 reasons for this.

 The first, relates to reason #1 above – granite or rocks in general, provide good drainage.
-See below.
+See the box below.

 Why does Albariño grow so well in Spain?

-Rías Baixes in Spain has a cool and sunny mediterranean climate as the region lays right on the edges of the ocean.
+Rías Baixas in Spain has a cool and sunny mediterranean climate as the region lays right on the edges of the ocean.
 So, it also rains a lot.

-On average, it rains 1600 mm per year in Rías Baixes, but some estates experience 2000 mm per year.
+On average, it rains 1600 mm per year in Rías Baixas.
+Some estates even experience 2000 mm per year.
 Compare that to Alsace where it rains only 500 mm per year.

 The second reason why granite soils work so well is to due to reason #2.
 Granite is a poor, infertile soil that helps to keep the yields down.

 Furthermore, cool soils (and temperatures) are able to maintain high levels of acidity in the grapes.
-And naturally high acidity levels are highly valued by wine professionals.
-Acidity makes wine mouthwatering; it causes wine to pair with foods excellently and it allows wines to age well.
+And wines that gain high acidity naturally through their climate are highly valued by wine professionals (instead of say, by adding tartaric acid in powder form).

 St Émilion, Bordeaux, France is famous for its cool, limestone soils

-Limestone which is a type of clay formed from millions of tiny ancient shells of sea creatures on the seabed is also a cool soil.
+Limestone is a type of clay formed from millions of tiny ancient shells of sea creatures on the seabed and is also a cool soil.
 Limestone is truly unique in that it retains moisture in dry weather, but also offers good drainage in cool weather.
-It produces high quality grapes especially in cool climates.
+In short, limestone produces high quality grapes especially in cool climates.

-Because in many wine regions that grow Merlot, their wines are plush with dark plum fruits and chocolate.
-They are smooth and velvety, but they cannot age in your cellar for long.
+Most of the time, Merlot isn’t considered a ‘serious’ wine.
+Their wines are often plush with dark plum fruits and chocolate.
+They are smooth and velvety, but they cannot age in your cellar for long and often miss the je ne sais quois factor.

-Only in St. Émilion are the soils cool enough to get the fruit ripeness in the grapes AND retain high acidity for long ageability.
+But one place where Merlot shines is in St. Émilion!
+Here the soils are cool enough to get the fruit ripeness in the grapes AND retain high acidity for long ageability.

 On the flip side of the coin, warm soils are also important to certain regions because they can help ripen grapes in marginal climates.